 - The European Union formally adopted Directive 2006/24/EC, on "The Retention of Data Generated or Processed in Connection with the Provision of Publicly Available Electronic Communications Services or of Public Communications Networks", amending Directive 2002/58/EC.
 Article 6 of the Directive requires Member States to ensure that communications providers retain, for a period of no less than 6 months and no more than 2 years, necessary data as specified in the Directive.
 The data is required to be available to competent national authorities in specific cases, "for the purpose of the investigation, detection and prosecution of serious crime, as defined by each Member State in its national law".
 (Mar.
 15, 2006)

-Currently, 66 organizations and companies have signed in support of the petition.
-The petition is now available in 17 languages.
+66 organizations and companies signed in support of the petition.
+The petition was available in 17 languages.

 Petition WIKI: http://wiki.dataretentionisnosolution.com

 - Most recent version of the Council framework decision (Oct.
 3, 2005)